Umuzi-org/ACN-syllabus/content/projects/python-specific/mongo/_index.md

 title: Python and MongoDB
 ---

 Create a docker composition that will run mongodb.
-You will be connecting to this container while developing so, be sure to commit your composition to your repo.
+You will be connecting to this container while developing, be sure to commit your composition to your repo.

 Also: DO NOT hardcode your connection configuration into your Python code.
 Use environmental variables.
 For example: `MONGO_HOST = os.getenv("MONGO_HOST","localhost")`.
 Make sure you understand why this is a good idea.